Wouldn’t it be amazing if you could automate all your emails? And never have to type out another introduction email or thank you email again?

 I know that Zappos doesn’t count as a small business by any stretch of the imagination, but this email is just too good to pass up.
 How brilliant is it to offer even faster shipping to power users

-Save your sales team from confused or angry customers with lead nurturing.
-A lead nurturing campaign is when you send helpful and relevant content to your customers to move them through the funnel.
+A lead nurturing campaign is when you send helpful and relevant content to your client to move them through the sale funnel.
 It’s kind of like saying, “Hey, remember me?” in a less annoying way than usual.
-By sending something of value to your users or customers, you build relationships and create an opportunity to reach out and engage with them.
-And, if you don’t have a sales team, lead nurturing automates the check-in phone calls for you, so you don’t lose a potential customer.
+By sending something of value to your clients or customers, you build relationships and create an opportunity to reach out and engage with them.
+And, if you don’t have a sales team, lead nurturing automates the check-in phone calls for you, so you don’t lose a potential client.

-Examples of leading nurturing emails include event recap blog post, free white paper offer, webinar invite, or demo offer.
+Examples of leading nurturing emails include event recap blog post, free white paper offer, webinar invite, or course demo.
 Depending on how personalized you want to go, you could even create different lead nurturing campaigns based on segmentation.
-You could have a campaign for people who have specifically bought a necklace from your site, or people who have previously attended one of your webinars.
+You could have a campaign for people who have specifically bought a customized worksheet or template from your site, or people who have previously attended one of your webinars.
 The more customized you can get, the more likely your email is to resonate and make an impact.

 In this example, InVision, a prototyping and webflow platform, sends its customers a helpful article on how to make their lives easier and better.